rohit5k2/AwsTodo/README.md

 "# AwsTodo"

-This is the full implementation of AWS amplify tutorial using AppSync.
+This is the full implementation of ToDo application using AWS amplify and AppSync.

 The tutorial is located at